atopion/cryptocontracts/Core/README.md

 ## Description ##

-This document provides a documentation and explaination about the core functions files located in this directory.
+This document provides a documentation and explanation about the core functions files located in this directory.
 Purpose of these files is to have a single implementation of the GUIs core functions in one place, so that every GUI implementation can easily use them.
 The core functions are available in different programming languages, currently in:

 `    - Python (core_functions.py) `<br>